pinobatch/pently/docs/bytecode.md

 Low-level data formats
 ----------------------
-If generating Pently bytecode without use of macros, the low-level data formats accepted by Pently versions 3, 4, and 5 are as follows:
+If generating Pently bytecode without the macros in `pentlyseq.inc`, the low-level data formats accepted by Pently versions 3, 4, and 5 are as follows:

 ### Definition tables